MatteP1/TetrisClassic/README.md

 Simply delete the tetris.jar file, and navigate to your documents folder and delete TetrisConfig.cfg

 # Known bugs
-The game becomes weird when you play it on a <60hz monitor.
+- The game becomes weird when you play it on a <60hz monitor.
 Thank you Swing...
+- The 'time' stat doesn't actually tell the time played, but rather the amount of times the game has made the tetrimino fall